t-34400/SimpleUnity3DWebView/README.md

 <img src="./Image/google_3d.png" width=200>   <img src="./Image/google_3d_2.png" width=200>

+## 🔥 Firebase Setup

+Native Firebase libraries (.so) are not included in this repo due to file size limits.
+To build the project, please import the following UnityPackages (version 12.10.1):

+- Analytics
+- Auth
+- Firestore

 ## 🚀 What's New (v2.0.0)

 This release includes key improvements for compatibility and developer experience: